Ashok-Thiruvengadam/Project-Management---Setting-up-a-Game-Studio-to-Develop-Mobile-Game/README.md

 Finally a conclusion is submitted to the game development company.

 Please refer the attached project proposal.
+Link to the Project Presentation on Youtube : https://youtu.be/nvVjkWriN28

 Top 10 learnings from the Project Management course and implementing the project: